Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198932074-277a5885-cc99-4730-a7fd-814180cd5ce0.png)

 ## `-N`:
 The `-N` command displays the line number next to each line in the text file.
-The following output displays the the output when the `less -N chapter-1.txt` command is used in the `technical/911report/` directory.
+The following images below displays the output when the `less -N chapter-1.txt` command is used in the `technical/911report/` directory and what is typed as the command.

 command: